Tacoma Rainiers Game Notes: at Las Vegas (7:05 PT)

 - Space Cowboys Game Notes - Sugar Land Space Cowboys

-- Chihuahuas Partner with Whataburger to Host Child Crisis Center Donation Drive - El Paso Chihuahuas
+- Four Rainier Bombs Not Enough in 7-6 Loss at Las Vegas - Tacoma Rainiers

-- Space Cowboys Announce Second Phase of Promotional Lineup - Sugar Land Space Cowboys
+- Wade, Dean, Padlo all homer in Friday night offensive showcase - Sacramento River Cats

-- McCaughan Hits Cruising Altitude on Thursday in Vegas - Tacoma Rainiers
+- Hot Bats Propel Aces Past Chihuahuas in 6-4 Win - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.